- ■Noninvasive measurement technologies

 - ■Sysmex network communication systems (SNCS)

-SNCS is a service that enables customers to connect their analytical equipment to the Sysmex Technical Support Center via the Internet, providing real-time external precision management, automatic monitoring and Web-based information delivery.
+SNCS is a service that enables customers to connect their analyzers to the Sysmex Customer Support Center via a network, and provides real-time external quality control, failure monitoring and web-based information.

 - ■Sysmex Way